-Rosette de Lyon Salami: Our French-inspired salami seasoned with Woody Creek Distillery Apple Brandy, pink peppercorns, and warm spices like cinnamon & nutmeg.
+Rosette de Lyon Salami: This is our French-inspired salami seasoned with Woody Creek Distillery Apple Brandy, pink peppercorns, and warm spices like cinnamon & nutmeg.
 This one screams for a hot toddy or a nice aged whiskey on a cool fall evening.

-Wagyu Beef Bresaola: Bresaola originated in Valtellina which is in the Alps of northern Italy and is generally salted and air-dried.
-It’s made from a single muscle with the majority of the fat removed so it’s very lean but after curing it’s very tender.
+Wagyu Beef Bresaola: Bresaola originated in Valtellina, which is in the Alps of northern Italy, and is generally salted and air-dried.
+It's made from a single muscle with the majority of the fat removed, so it's very lean, but it's very tender after curing.

 Our Wagyu Beef Bresaola is only available at our retail store at this time.

 Rillettes: I recommend either a duck or pork rillette.
-Rillettes are a way to preserve meat by seasoning it and then slowly cooking it while the meat is submerged in its own fat like confit.
+Rillettes are a way to preserve meat by seasoning it and then slowly cooking it while submerged in its own fat, like confit.
 After cooking, the meat is shredded, packed into containers, and covered with a layer of fat.

 Rillettes are a delightful addition to your charcuterie board on a chilly evening and add a third texture to the other meats listed above.